vvorobjov/nrp-backend/hbp_nrp_backend/README.txt

-TODO
-This is the implementation of the Experiment Backend for SP10 including the REST server implementation and supportive tooling.
+This is the implementation of the REST Backend of the Neuro Robotics Platform.